This post contains some affiliate links. Please see our disclosures for more information.

-One thing that I really want to stress when it comes to building a profitable blog is that you can't build it and expect people to just find it and flock to it in droves - it doesn't work that way.
-You are going to have to proactively attract your audience to get the traffic flow going and that includes sharing your content everywhere and with everyone.
+One thing I really want to stress when it comes to building a profitable blog is, you can't build it and expect people to flock to it in droves.
+It just doesn't work that way.
+You are going to have to proactively attract your audience to get traffic and that includes sharing your content everywhere.
 Some of my favorite ways to share my content are through Instagram, Facebook, Pinterest, on my podcast and on my YouTube channel.

-Keep in mind I only started podcasting and creating videos on YouTube after my core idea of having a blog had been established (about a year+ later).
-I also encourage my existing audience to share my content that they've found to be most valuable to them as well - like this blog post.
+Keep in mind I only began podcasting and creating videos after my core idea of having a blog was established.
+I also encourage my existing audience to share my content they found most valuable as well - like this blog post.

 - Be patient

 Once you build a blog, scaling it can take time but if you are consistent, you will reap the benefits.
-As your content library and audience grows, opportunities to monetize your blog will increase as well - from increased advertising revenue to opportunities to work with brands, getting paid to review products or even creating your own courses and/or digital products for sale - there are a ton of possibilities to make your blog extremely profitable but the foundational piece of your blog, is quality content first.
+As your content library and audience grow, opportunities to monetize your blog will increase as well.
+There are a ton of possibilities to make your blog extremely profitable.
+For instance, increased advertising revenue, opportunities to work with brands, product reviews or even creating your own products.
+Keep in mind though, the foundational piece of your blog, is quality content first.

 Courses that have helped me (and can help you) become a better blogger

-After a while of blogging, I got to a point where I felt like my blog was starting to plateau and so I decided to invest in my business (and myself) by researching and taking a course to help me scale.
+After a while of blogging, I was feeling like my blog was starting to plateau.
+So I decided to invest in my business by taking a course to help.
 I'm all about my personal and business development and this was one of the best decisions I could have made.

-I took the six figure blogger course created by Alex and Lauren, an amazing couple who teach people how to really monetize their blogs into 6 figures based on their experience growing their health and wellness blog and their business blog - In 2017 alone, they made over $800,000 from their blogs so they definitely know what they are talking about.
-This course was amazing BUT it required some serious hard work which it was totally worth it and while it was an advanced course, they also have courses for folks at different levels when it comes to blogging.
+I took the six-figure blogger course created by Alex and Lauren.
+They are an amazing couple who teach people how to monetize their blogs into 6 figures based on their experience.
+In just one year, they made over $800,000 from their blogs so they definitely know what they are talking about.
+This course is amazing BUT it requires some serious hard work which is totally worth it.
+While it was an advanced course, they also have courses for folks at different levels when it comes to blogging.